herdworks/hypertemplates-web/content/docs/reference/core/data/index.md

 ### Example

-This example shows the an approximation of a [template data object](#template-data-object).
+This example shows an approximation of a [template data object](#template-data-object).

 ```javascript
 {